Adventures in Machine Learning

 Python Egg and Wheel Files: Understanding the Difference

-Python is a popular programming language that is used to create a wide range of software applications.
-When it comes to packaging and distributing Python software, there are two common formats that are used: egg files and wheel files.
+Python is a popular programming language used to create a wide range of software applications.
+When it comes to packaging and distributing Python software, there are two common formats used: egg files and wheel files.

 Python Egg files, also known as Python Egg Distribution, are a way to package Python projects and their dependencies into a single distribution file.
 The egg file includes metadata, such as the version number, author, and dependencies, as well as installation information.